cupglassDEV/isjsruntime-legacy/README.md

 which includes
 - jsr support
 - support deno, bun, and other runtime
-- no deps required (or if you are in nodejs, you must install the typescript package)
+- no dependecies required (or if you are in nodejs, you must install the typescript package)
 - natively using esm
 - no nested objects
 <hr>